 First Tee – Treasure Coast was founded in the summer of 2012 and has grown each year since inception.
-We are one of over 160 chapters throughout the world and one of 15 chapters in the state of Florida.
-Programs are taught by PGA and LPGA certified instructors trained by First Tee.
-The chapter offers the opportunity for all students to learn the Nine Core Values and Nine Healthy Habits of First Tee program.
-Typically, we schedule a series of 9 once weekly sessions with a school or youth development organization.
+We are one of over 140 chapters throughout the world and one of 15 chapters in the state of Florida.
+Programs are typically taught by PGA and LPGA certified instructors trained by First Tee.
+The chapter offers the opportunity for all students to learn the Nine Core Values of the First Tee program.
+Typically, we schedule a series of 9, once weekly sessions, with a school or youth development organization.
 Sessions are 1 to 1.5 hours each week.
 We also offer Saturday and weekday evening classes.
-Each session includes a Nine Core Value and Nine Healthy Habit, encompassed into golf instruction.
-The Nine Core Values are Honesty, Integrity, Sportsmanship, Respect, Confidence, Responsibility, Perseverance, Courtesy and Judgment.
+Each session includes our life skills program encompassed into golf instruction.
+Our Nine Core Values are Honesty, Integrity, Sportsmanship, Respect, Confidence, Responsibility, Perseverance, Courtesy and Judgment.

-We currently conduct programming in partnership with many youth development organizations including the Boys and Girls Clubs, Big Brothers Big Sisters, the Pace Center and the East Stuart Community Center.
+We currently conduct programming in partnership with many youth development organizations including the Boys and Girls Clubs, Big Brothers Big Sisters, Pace Center for Girls, Banner Lake Community Center, Samaritan House, and the East Stuart Community Center.
 Each year over 650 students participate in our Life Skills program.
-The First Tee School Program is being implemented in thirteen Treasure Coast elementary schools for over 6,000 students.
+The First Tee School Program is being implemented at thirteen Treasure Coast elementary schools for over 6,000 students.
 We offer after school, Saturday and summer camp programs throughout St. Lucie and Martin Counties.

 The creation of First Tee – Treasure Coast has been made possible by the contributions of a remarkable family to American business and philanthropy.
 Roy A Hunt worked his way up in the early 1900’s from a mill clerk to Chairman and President of Alcoa Aluminum, the company founded by his father Alfred in 1888.
 The Roy A Hunt Foundation traces its roots to 1951, when Roy and his wife Rachel, established a family foundation in Pittsburgh, PA to support organizations that strive to improve the quality of life.
 In 1996, the Foundation set up three special initiatives one being youth development.
 Today, the Foundation includes three generations of Hunt family members who live all over the country and meet twice a year to make grants to worthy non-profit organizations.